 The SDA Price Guide sets out the current pricing for SDA payments across different dwelling categories and types and occupant numbers.
 Those considering an investment in the Fund should read the SDA Price Guide in conjunction with a number of other documents, including the SDA Rules, the SDA Operational Guidelines, the SDA Guide to Suitability, and the NDIS Terms of Business for Registered Providers, which are all publicly available from the NDIS website at www.ndis.gov.au.

-*based on a $640,000 house and land, designed and constructed to meet SDA criteria for “High Physical Support” needs, with overnight onsite assistance facilities (OOA), with two (2) SDA qualifying residents, and a Location Factor of 1.00 as exampled in Section 7.14 of the Fund’s PDS.
+*based on a $640,000 house and land, designed and constructed to meet SDA criteria for “High Physical Support” needs, with overnight onsite assistance facilities (OOA), with two (2) SDA qualifying residents, and a Location Factor of 1.00.
 Gross yields do not consider any vacancy and are before the deduction of taxes and expenses.
-The Fund may not be successful in achieving the gross yields stated.

 “The residential property market for an estimated 28,000 NDIS participants that will likely qualify for SDA is chronically under-supplied, with around 12,000 participants in most immediate need of more suitable accommodation.
 This includes around 6,000 younger people with disabilities living in aged care facilities, and a further 6,000 or so living at home in unsuitable and burdensome situations”.